Welcome

 PGY-2 Solid Organ Transplant Residency

-The PGY2 Solid Organ Transplant resident will practice at Cleveland Clinic Main Campus.
+The PGY-2 Solid Organ Transplant residency is a one-year training program and the resident will practice at Cleveland Clinic main campus.
 Required rotations are kidney transplant, liver transplant, heart failure/transplant, lung transplant, outpatient transplant, immunocompromised infectious diseases, and transplant independent practice.
-Residents have the option to select several elective rotations from the following list: pediatric transplant, intestinal transplant, specialty pharmacy, cardiothoracic ICU, surgical ICU, and medical ICU.
+Residents have the option to select several elective rotations from pediatric transplant, intestinal transplant, cardio- thoracic ICU, surgical ICU, and medical ICU.
 Pharmacist preceptors are available for all rotations listed.

-Residents will complete a research project, a drug use evaluation, a manuscript, a drug monograph, and present at the following venues: resident conference, quarterly transplant journal club, the APPE student lecture series, and the Ohio College of Clinical Pharmacy spring meeting.
-To assist with building research skills, the residents will participate in the residency research curriculum that takes place throughout the residency year.
+Residents will complete a research project, a drug-use evaluation/quality improvement project, manuscript, drug monograph, and present at resident conference, quarterly transplant journal club, and APPE student lecture series.
+Residents are required to staff 15 weekends per year, work two Cleveland Clinic-recognized holidays, and participate in an on-call program.
+To assist with building research skills, the residents will participate in research curriculum that takes place throughout the year.
 Additional research resources include: staff statistician, statistical software, and grant funding through the department of pharmacy.
-Optional Experience: Residents can choose to complete a leadership certificate which is a 12-month training program that focuses on 4 key areas: essentials of leadership, leading yourself, leading others, and leading the profession of pharmacy.

 Contact